Contact information

 Network Security and Linux IAR Fundamentals

-The first day of the course will look at Linux incident analysis and response processes, specifically Bash Shell scripting, permissions, shell expansion, functions and hashing.
-Students will then be introduced to network security fundamentals, looking at layers, services, protocols and common issues.
+This session looks at Linux incident analysis and response processes, specifically Bash Shell scripting, permissions, shell expansion, functions and hashing.
+Students will also be introduced to network security fundamentals, looking at layers, services, protocols and common issues.

 Topics